ColinDao/Your_Move.../README.md

 ## Project Description

-This project implements an AI player in Python for the classic game of Tic-tac-toe.
+This project implements an AI player in Python for the classic game of Tic-Tac-Toe.
 The agent uses the minimax algorithm with alpha-beta pruning to make optimal moves and ensure it never loses.

 ## Table of Contents